 To address this problem and to make things easier for people like us who want to build tiny cabins that are mobile Tumbleweed Houses is now offering trailers specifically designed and built for stick-built tiny houses (on wheels).

-There are three sizes you can pick from right now which are:
+There are four sizes you can pick from and two trailer options right now which are:

 Then you can also pick four different styles within each size: